Are you constantly frustrated about work?

 If you’re thinking about resigning but aren’t sure, here are 5 signs your job isn’t a good fit for you anymore, Donald.

 1. You lack passion.
 Instead of waking up with a feeling of excitement toward your job, you wake up in the middle of the night and start intimidating witnesses in an ongoing FBI investigation into your ties with Russia.

 2. You really dislike the people you work with.
-You try to work out the problems you’re having with Chuck Schumer, Richard Blumenthal, the FBI, the Justice Department, Congress, Democrats, Republicans, the American people, Mexico, Canada, North Korea, and China, but sometimes these problems have no solution.
+You try to work out the problems you’re having with the Media, the FBI, the Justice Department, your own lawyers, Congress, Democrats, Republicans, the American people, Mexico, Canada, North Korea, and China, but sometimes these problems have no solution.

 3. Your productivity is suffering.
-If you used to get 5 rounds of golf done in a day and now you only get in one, you have to ask yourself: am I making the most of my time?
+If you used to get 5 rounds of golf done in a day and now you only get in one, or you used to watch Fox News for 14 hours a day but not it’s down to 8, you have to ask yourself: am I making the most of my time?

 4. You have poor work-life balance.
-When you find that you’re spending less time with your family because of work, or you’re actually spending more time with your family because you’ve given them all positions in your administration, that could be a sign of poor work-life balance.
+When you find that you’re spending less time with your family even though you’ve given them all positions in your administration, that could be a sign of poor work-life balance.
 This is never a sustainable situation.

 5. Your ideas are not being heard.
-Has it gotten so bad you’ve had to hire a private lawyer to defend your shady business dealings?
-When is the last time anyone took your ideas about 3-5 million people illegally voting in the election seriously?
+Has it gotten so bad you’ve had to hire a team of private lawyers to defend investigations into your Russian ties?
+When is the last time anyone took your ideas about 3–5 million people illegally voting in the election seriously?
 Or Obama wiretapping your phone?
 Or your pitch to get rid of the legislative filibuster?
 The truth is you’re probably being taken for granted and your skills might be useful elsewhere, like on a moderately successful reality TV show.